radish-es/opensourcelaw/content/courses/Property/readings/week1.md

 [27] I do not have to call upon pronouncements of members of this Court that we are free to depart from previous decisions in order to support the pressing need to examine the present case on its merits.
 Pressing, because there are probably many hundreds of shopping centres in this country where similar issues have arisen and will arise.
 The Saskatchewan Court of Appeal has dealt with a picketing situation in a shopping centre in a different way than did the Ontario Court of Appeal in the *Peters* case, albeit on different facts and in respect of civil action rather than in a penal proceeding: see *Grosvenor Park Shopping Centre Ltd. v.
 Waloshin* (1964), 49 W.W.R.
 237, 46 D.L.R.
 (2d) 750 (Sask.
 C.A.).
 There are judgments in related cases, that were cited to us in argument, that need to be taken into consideration in order to enable this Court to begin to draw lines which courts are habitually called upon to do.
 There should be, at least, some indication that the Court has addressed itself to the difficult issues that reside in the competing contentions that were made in this case and to which I will refer later on in these reasons.
 But, above all, this Court has not shown itself to be timorous in tackling important issues where it could be said, with some justification, that an important consideration was absent from an earlier judgment, even a recent one, upon which reliance was placed to foreclose examination of a similar issue in a subsequent case.

 [28] I refer to the judgment of this Court in *Augustine's Farm Dairy v.
 Milk Commn. of Ont.*, [1973] S.C.R.
 131, as evidence of the approach which I think is compelled in the present case.
 Of course, it was a different case and turned on the neglect of this Court to consider earlier conflicting decisions when deciding the case that was pressed as an authority to conclude the decision in the *Augustine's Farm Dairy* care itself.
 What is important, however, is not whether we have a previous decision involving a "brown horse" by which to judge a pending appeal involving a "brown horse", but rather what were the principles and, indeed, the facts, upon which the previous case, now urged as conclusive, was decided.
 I need only add that there can be no doubt on the question whether the present case provides a developed set of facts that raise the important issues of law that require decision here.
 It certainly does.

+{{< spoiler text="Chief Justice Laskin's view on balancing interests." >}}Having responded to Justice Dickson's arguments about applying *Peters*, the Chief Justice then moves on to Dickson's second set of arguments.
+Remember that Justice Dickson declined to engage in an attempt to balance the interests at stake.
+Clearly, Laskin thinks the Court should undertake such a balancing.

+How does Chief Justice Laskin define those competing interests in the final paragraphs of his judgement?
+What principle does he offer as a means to achieve an appropriate balance?{{< /spoiler >}}

 [29] I come then to those issues, and they can only be understood if we look at the present case not only from the position asserted by the shopping centre owner but as well from the position asserted by the lawful picketer.
 An ancient legal concept, trespass, is urged here in all its pristine force by a shopping centre owner in respect of areas of the shopping centre which have been opened by him to public use, and necessarily so because of the commercial character of the enterprise based on tenancies by operators of a variety of businesses.
 To say in such circumstances that the shopping centre owner may, at his whim, order any member of the public out of the shopping centre on penalty or liability for trespass if he refuses to leave does not make sense if there is no proper reason in that member's conduct or activity to justify the order to leave.